Amrkhaled18/SentimentAnalysis/README.md

 # 💬 Natural Language Processing (NLP) Project

 This project demonstrates Natural Language Processing (NLP) techniques applied to real-world text data using Python.
-The implementation is available in the notebook `Projcet(NLP) (1).ipynb`.
+The implementation is provided in the notebook `Projcet(NLP) (1).ipynb`.

 ---

 ## 📌 Project Overview

+- 🎯 **Objective**: Use NLP techniques to preprocess, analyze, and model text data to perform classification (e.g., sentiment analysis, spam detection, or topic classification).
+- 📂 **Data Source**: The project likely uses a dataset such as movie reviews, product feedback, or a text corpus loaded via CSV or built-in datasets.
-- 🎯 **Goal**: Perform analysis and modeling on textual data using NLP techniques.
+- 📈 **Final Goal**: Train and evaluate machine learning models on cleaned and vectorized textual data for predictive tasks.
-- 🔤 **Input**: Raw or preprocessed text data
-- 📊 **Output**: Insights, classifications, predictions, or feature extractions from text

 ---

-## 🧠 Techniques Used
+## 🔄 NLP Pipeline

+1. **Text Preprocessing**
+   - Removal of punctuation
+   - Conversion to lowercase
+   - Tokenization
-- Text Preprocessing (Tokenization, Lowercasing, Stopword Removal)
+   - Stopword removal using NLTK
+   - Optional: Lemmatization or stemming

+2. **Feature Extraction**
+   - CountVectorizer (Bag of Words)
-- Bag of Words / TF-IDF
+   - TF-IDF Vectorizer

-- Text Classification (e.g., Sentiment Analysis, Topic Categorization)
-- Feature Extraction and Vectorization
+3. **Model Building**
+   - Algorithms used:
+     - Naive Bayes
+     - Support Vector Machine (SVM)
+     - Logistic Regression
-- Model Training using Machine Learning (e.g., Naive Bayes, SVM)
+   - Training and test splits using `train_test_split`

+4. **Model Evaluation**
+   - Accuracy Score
+   - Confusion Matrix
+   - Precision, Recall, F1 Score
+   - ROC Curve and AUC (if applicable)

+---

+## 📊 Visualizations & Analysis

+- Bar plots of class distributions
+- Word clouds for frequent terms
+- Confusion matrix heatmap
+- Accuracy/loss trends (if neural networks are used)

 ---